 Workers generally fall into one of three categories:

-• Over-achievers who go above and beyond, always giving more than 100 percent to every single assignment
+- Over-achievers who go above and beyond, always giving more than 100 percent to every single assignment

-• Mediocre workers who do the job but nothing more and have decided that the poor culture is not worth further investment of their time and/or effort
+- Mediocre workers who do the job but nothing more, and have decided that the poor culture is not worth further investment of their time and/or effort

-• Slackers who do their best to squeak by while doing less work than the minimum, contributing virtually nothing to the company.
+- Slackers who do their best to squeak by while doing less work than the minimum, contributing virtually nothing to the company.

 Symptoms that your culture may be impacting your workers include:

-• Certain workers are tasked with extra assignments while others are not
+- Certain workers are tasked with extra assignments, while others are not

-• Some employees refuse to take on additional work
+- Some employees refuse to take on additional work

-• Certain employees make more errors, issue more complaints or miss quotas more frequently
+- Certain employees make more errors, issue more complaints, or miss quotas more frequently

 Solution:

-The reason that the culture is working against your company is improper management and lack of communication.
+The reason that the culture is working against your company is improper management and a lack of communication.
 Management may be unaware that the workload is unequally distributed.
 Alternatively, they may be aware of it, but they play favorites by giving less work to favored employees.

 Common Issue #2: